drummer-codes/oled-screensaver/README.md

-# WBSScreenSaver
+# oled-screensaver

-WBS Screensaver - Example of making a screensaver in WPF and .NET 4.5.2
+True Black Screensaver for Windows Optimized for OLED Screens